amarriner/Login/README.md

 Want to allow setting of properties at runtime rather that just in the properties file.

 ##COMMANDS
-* **/invalidate <player> (force)** - Manually invalidate a player (also sends them to the LobbyPoint if they're logged on).
+* **/invalidate &lt;player&gt; (force)** - Manually invalidate a player (also sends them to the LobbyPoint if they're logged on).
 Deletes their XML file.
-* **/setpoint <lobby or validated>** - The next block you attempt to break will become either the LobbyPoint or the ValidatedPoint respectively.
+* **/setpoint &lt;lobby or validated&gt;** - The next block you attempt to break will become either the LobbyPoint or the ValidatedPoint respectively.
 If these points are set to something other than 0,0, players will be teleported to those points when they become invalid (LobbyPoint) or valid (ValidatedPoint).
-* **/testpoint <lobby or validated>** - Sends player who ran the command to either the LobbyPoint or the ValidatedPoint.
+* **/testpoint &lt;lobby or validated&gt;** - Sends player who ran the command to either the LobbyPoint or the ValidatedPoint.
 Used to make sure they're set properly.
-* **/validate <player>** - Manually validates a player (also sends them to the ValidatedPoint).
+* **/validate &lt;player&gt;** - Manually validates a player (also sends them to the ValidatedPoint).

 ##PROPERTIES
 * **KickIfHasInventory** - Kick the player if they have invalid inventory if set to true, allow them in otherwise